Rimblehelm/rim-xmg-lib/README.md

 gh workflow run "Publish" --ref master --repo rimblehelm/rim-xmg-lib --field use_npm=true
 ```

+Note: the repository now treats `release.yml` as the single automated release path and the `Publish` workflow is manual-only by default.
+Automatic publishing on tag push has been removed from `publish.yml` to ensure that releases always go through the `release` environment gate and required reviewer approvals.
+Use `Release` workflow to create/tag releases and publish packages automatically.

 You can also validate your token locally with the included `npm` script:

 ```bash